caltty/personal/README.md

   - [ ] Windows AD Server

   - [ ] Apache Directory Server
-    - By default, Apache Directory will create self-signed certficated
+    - [X] By default, Apache Directory will create self-signed certficate
     -   For TLS support, just go to Cofiguration/LDAPS Server/Advanced -> Enable TLS would be okay
       - No need to change port
+    - [ ] TLS details

 ### Design & Maintainability Level
 - More Object-Oriented
   - [ ] Abstract struct/interface